 SPB TV General Director Kirill Filippov also noted that an important condition for success in the Asian market is the creation of a product that the local consumer can understand and relate to.
 Considerable importance is attached to design, which requires special development that takes into account the tastes and individuality of Southeast Asian consumers.
 Russian developers made great progress in mobile, online and IP-television in China.
 One of the pilot projects was the online video project called “Belt and Road,” which currently carries 11 television channels broadcast from China, as well as video on demand.

 According to Filippov, the Asian market is also Interested in Russian intellectual services.
 A striking example is the television service of Singapore’s leading mobile operator, StarHub.
 The technological development, on which the service operates was created and supported by the Russian programmers.
 This product is completely adapted to the StarHub brand.
 A similar project, called nexGTv, was launched in India.
 It is the fruit of cooperation between SPB TV and the company DigiVive.

 Director of the Institute of History, Archaeology and Ethnography of the Peoples of the Far East at the Far East Branch of the Russian Academy of Sciences Viktor Larin said that Singapore is a unique example of business partnership opportunities without regard to the political situation, creating a favorable environment for economic growth.

-Concluding the conference, Valdai Club Academic Director Fyodor Lukyanov noted the fruitfulness of the working day and the focus of the discussions conducted.
+Concluding the conference, Valdai Club Research Director Fyodor Lukyanov noted the fruitfulness of the working day and the focus of the discussions conducted.
 He added that the Valdai Club is interested in continuing the series of events aimed at the analysis of interaction between Russia and ASEAN countries.